IHE/ITI.MHD/input/pagecontent/transaction-65.md

 ##### Message Semantics

-To enable the Document Source to know the outcome of processing the transaction, and the identities assigned to the resources by the Document Recipient, the Document Recipient shall return a Bundle, with type set to transaction-response, that contains one entry for each entry in the request, in the same order as received, with the Bundle.entry.response.outcome indicating the results of processing the entry (such as a PartialFolderContentNotProcessed warning).
+To enable the Document Source to know the outcome of processing the transaction, and the identities assigned to the resources by the Document Recipient, the Document Recipient shall return a Bundle, with type set to transaction-response, that contains one entry for each entry in the request, in the same order as received, with the Bundle.entry.response.outcome indicating the results of processing the entry warnings such as PartialFolderContentNotProcessed shall be reported in `Bundle.entry.response.outcome`.
 The Document Recipient shall comply with FHIR http://hl7.org/fhir/R4/bundle.html#transaction-response and http://hl7.org/fhir/R4/http.html#transaction-response.

-To indicate success the overall http 200 response is used.
-The Bundle.entry.response.status shall be “201” to indicate the Resource has been created; the .location element shall be populated, and the .etag element may be populated when the Document Recipient supports FHIR resource versioning.
+To indicate success the overall http `200` response is used.
+The Bundle.entry.response.status shall be `201` to indicate the Resource has been created; the `.location` element shall be populated, and the `.etag` element may be populated when the Document Recipient supports FHIR resource versioning.

 ##### Expected Actions